FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

     },
     {
       "@type": "Organization",
-      "description": " Two non-overlapping entities work in parallel to help drive BioCompute, the IEE(URL_TO_INSERT_RECORD https://earthexplorer.usgs.gov/)E 2791-2020(URL_TO_INSERT_RECORD https://standards.ieee.org/ieee/2791/7337/) Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) , and a Public Private Partnership.
+      "description": " Two non-overlapping entities work in parallel to help drive BioCompute, the IEE (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.0b711a) E 2791-2020 (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.bbd7df)  Standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard) , and a Public Private Partnership.
 Leadership for the Public Private Partnership consists of an Executive Steering Committee and a Technical Steering Committee.
-The schema that is referenced by the current draft of the IEE(URL_TO_INSERT_RECORD https://earthexplorer.usgs.gov/)E standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  is maintained by an IEE(URL_TO_INSERT_RECORD https://earthexplorer.usgs.gov/)E GitLab(URL_TO_INSERT_RECORD https://about.gitlab.com/)(URL_TO_INSERT_RECORD https://about.gitlab.com/) repository (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) . ", "name": "BioCompute Objects",
+The schema that is referenced by the current draft of the IEE (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.0b711a) E standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  is maintained by an IEE (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.0b711a) E GitLab (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.530e61)  (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.530e61)  repository (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=repository) . ", "name": "BioCompute Objects",
       "@reverse": {
         "publisher": [